daneroo/ai-garden/langchain-js-local-ollama/slides/slides.md

 ### Summary

-We "Tinkered" with long-form text.
+We _"Tinkered"_ with long-form text.
 Attempting to answer questions that are not well suited for simple RAGs.

 - First with summarization
-- Second with character extraction and description from a Novel
+- Second with character extraction
+  - from Novels / Thesis / Blog

 --